 Local Cranleigh people worked to help educate the gypsy children and in 1926 Surrey County Council founded the first gypsy school in England near Wickets Well, due north of Jelley’s Hollow, in what is now part of Winterfold Forest.
 It had around 70 children.

-Hurtwood cottagers whose memories go back to the early 20th century recall the gypsies of Peaslake and Holmbury as friendlier folk.
-These were the settled gypsies, but the sheer number of travellers moving into The Hurtwood after the war created real problems, terrorising local residents and despoiling the common to such an extent that the landowners, led by Reggie Bray, formed a committee to organise a patrol of the common, with a retired policeman to enforce order and keep the Gypsies under control.
-The committee was enthusiastically supported and was soon a great success though an article in Cranleigh Afternoon Women’s Institute’s scrapbook in 1949 begins:
+Hurtwood cottagers from the early 20th century recall the gypsies of Peaslake and Holmbury as friendly folk.
+These were the settled gypsies, but the sheer number of travellers moving into The Hurtwood after the war created real problems, causing the landowners led by Reggie Bray, to form a committee - the HurtwoodControl - to organise a patrol of the common.
+A retired policeman was the first Hurtwood Ranger employed to keep things under control.
+The Hurtwood Control was enthusiastically supported and helped maintain conditions in the Hurtwood.
+However an article in Cranleigh Afternoon Women’s Institute’s scrapbook in 1949 begins:

 “A line of larches defines the boundary between the Manors of Shere and Albury.
 The Ranger of the Shere Manor would chase travellers off the common and they would go through the larches and be safe on the Albury side.
 The Albury ranger would chase them away and they would mover their camp back through the larches to the Shere side and so it went on.”